Thanks for your support!

 What is a heat pump?

 Air and ground source heat pumps transfer heat in and out of buildings to provide heating and cooling in one system.
 They're not unlike air conditioners that can run in reverse and provide you heat from the air or ground—even when it's below zero outside!

 As clean heating and cooling technologies, heat pumps can help you save on your energy bill and improve the comfort of your home, all while reducing your greenhouse gas emissions!

 How much does a heat pump cost?
 What kind of rebates are available?

 Pricing will vary depending on your home and your needs: the cheapest heat pump applications start at around $4,500 before rebates (for a single mini-split).
 Rebates from the Massachusetts Clean Energy Center and Mass Save, as well as a new incentive from the Massachusetts Department of Energy Resources could cover up to 50% of the cost of your heat pump system!

-As part of HeatSmart Bolton Harvard, MassCEC is piloting a new free "enhanced" home energy assessment exclusive to Bolton and Harvard residents.
-Not only will you learn more about how your home uses (and loses) energy just like in a standard Mass Save audit (and make you eligible for the 0% interest Mass Save HEAT Loan, thousands of dollars in rebates for additional home insulation, and MassCEC's Clean Heating and Cooling rebates), but you will also learn more about your home's heating load, how air and ground source heat pumps might work for your home, and how weatherization could improve the performance of a heat pump in your home.
+As part of HeatSmart Bolton Harvard, MassCEC is piloted a new free "enhanced" home energy assessment exclusive to Bolton and Harvard residents.
+Standard free audits from Mass Save are still available to residents, which will help you learn more about how your home uses (and loses) energy and make you eligible for the 0% interest Mass Save HEAT Loan, thousands of dollars in rebates for additional home insulation, and MassCEC's Clean Heating and Cooling rebates.